salbang/voron/MKS PWC 3.0/README.md

 You don't need to use POW-DET of MKS PWC 3.0.
 For POW-OFF, connect 5V to RPI 5V, GND to GND, and PW-OFF to GPIO-14 (UART0 TX).
 You may use PIN 4, 6, and 8 of GPIO which are in a row.

-To make the PWC 3.0 keep powered on assuming you connected signal line of POW-OFF of PWC 3.0 to GPIO14 (uart0), following line should be added to /boot/config.txt
+To make the PWC 3.0 keep powered on assuming you connected signal line of POW-OFF of PWC 3.0 to GPIO14 (uart0), following line should be added to /boot/config.txt (/boot/firmware/config.txt for bookworm)

 enable_uart=1